Signature Partnership Historical Overview

 (3) Reduce chronic illnesses (e.g., cancer, cardiovascular disease, and mental health) through early identification and treatment

-Partial Listing of Quality of Life Indicators to be used in tracking data and in measuring progress: health insurance coverage, racial disparities in rates of HIV, newly diagnosed AIDS cases, HIV/AIDS related deaths, youth alcohol use, disparity in infant deaths, teen births, children receiving scheduled immunizations, early prenatal care, newborns with healthy birth weights, public perceptions of health care quality, heart disease, cancer deaths, obesity rates, Healthy 2010 goals, health insurance coverage (including Medicare and Medicaid), health literacy, and environmental health.
+Partial Listing of Quality of Life Indicators to be used in tracking data and in measuring progress: health insurance coverage, racial disparities in rates of HIV, newly diagnosed AIDS cases, HIV/ AIDS related deaths, youth alcohol use, disparity in infant deaths, teen births, children receiving scheduled immunizations, early prenatal care, newborns with healthy birth weights, public perception of health care quality, heart disease, cancer deaths, obesity rates, Healthy 2010 goals, heath insurance coverage (including Medicare and Medicaid) health literacy, and environmental health